satishkolde/Book_store/README.md

 - **State Management**: LocalStorage (for storing JWT and role)
 - **HTTP Client**: Axios

-## Screenshots
-Include screenshots of the application to showcase its UI and features.

 ## Contributing
 Contributions are welcome!
 Please follow these steps:
 1. Fork the repository.